forestliurui/twitter_miner/README.md

 Overview
 --------

-This Twitter Miner contains the program to extract statuses of pre-specified twitter users.
+This Twitter Miner contains the program to extract required number of most recent statuses of pre-specified twitter users.
 It's written in Python.

 Installation
 ------------